 Senior Lecturer, Journalism

 Bill Birnbauer is one of Australia’s most senior journalists, with more than 30 years experience at The Age, The Sunday Age and The Herald.
-He joined Monash University journalism in December 2008.
-Birnbauer has reported on many high-profile issues and was The Age’s Chief of Staff, News Editor and Night Editor for almost six years.
+He left Fairfax in late 2008 and was appointed Senior Lecturer in journalism at Monash University in the same year.
+At Fairfax, he had several senior reporting roles and was The Age’s Chief of Staff, News Editor, Night Editor and Associate Editor.
+He is a member of the International Consortium of Investigative Journalists.

 Latest News & Opinion